 How LifeVault works

-Snap a document.
+Scan a document.

 Step 1

-Take a photo of a prescription label, an insurance card, a vaccination record, a passport, a birth certificate — or any of the 90+ document types LifeVault supports.
+Take a photo of a prescription label, an insurance card, a vaccination record, a passport, a birth certificate — or any of the 90+ record types LifeVault supports.
 You can also upload an existing photo or PDF from your camera roll.

 No need to crop, align, or clean up the image.
 LifeVault's on-device document reader handles real-world photos — angled, folded, partially obscured.
 It finds the information that matters.